Sidify Music Converter

-Prime Music is an Amazon Prime membership that benefits featuring over 2 million songs and more than a thousand playlists and stations programmed by Amazon's music experts at no additional cost.
+Prime Music is an Amazon Prime membership that benefits featuring 100 million songs and more than a thousand playlists and stations programmed by Amazon's music experts at no additional cost.
 That is to say, Prime Music is included with your Prime membership.
 The Prime members pay $12.99/month or $119/year, and they will get variety benefits including Prime Music.
-Members can stream the limited music to various devices, but the songs can only be downloaded to your phone or tablet for offline listening.
+The newly updated Amazon Music has shut down the features of on-demand streaming and downloading for offline playback that used to be available for Prime members.

 What's the difference between these two music streaming options?
 Let’s take a look.